Wilton Guerrero: Playing style

 Guerrero as a hitter was known as a slap-hitter who frequently choked up on the bat to try and hit singles rather than try to hit home runs.
 He was also a free swinger, never walking more than 19 times in a single season.
 This contributed to a low on-base percentage throughout his career.
 However, because he did hit for a high batting average, Guerrero was valuable as a pinch hitter since he could come through in a clutch situation with a necessary hit.
 A switch hitter, Guerrero hit most of his home runs batting right-handed (8 of 11), however, throughout his MLB career, he hit for a higher batting average while batting left-handed (.286 vs .273 right-handed).

 Guerrero's utility also made him valuable in that he could play multiple positions.
 Despite being primarily a second baseman throughout his career, Guerrero was used at times as a left fielder, center fielder, right fielder, third baseman, shortstop, and first baseman.
 The only positions he never played at the Major League level were catcher and pitcher.

 Personal life

-Guerrero is the older brother of Vladimir Guerrero and uncle of Vladimir Guerrero Jr. His cousin, Gabriel Guerrero, is also a baseball player.
-Guerrero is very religious and attends church every morning.
+Guerrero is the older brother of Vladimir Guerrero Sr. and the uncle of Vladimir Guerrero Jr. and Gabriel Guerrero.

+Guerrero is a devout Christian who attends church every morning.